AlfredoBall/todo/README.md

 ### Create .env files for the Angular and React applications respectively

-### If "RunWithAuth": true - [appsettings.Development.json](Services\API\Todo.API\appsettings.Development.json) create an Azure App Registrations for the Angular and React apps and one for the API and configure API permissions accordingly.
+### If "RunWithAuth": true - [appsettings.Development.json](Services\API\Todo.API\appsettings.Development.json) create a Azure App Registrations for the Angular and React apps and one for the API and configure API permissions accordingly.
 Populate .env files with generated values.

 ### See [AUTHENTICATION.md](Services\Web\Angular\todo\AUTHENTICATION.md) for guidance.